 The Pare Lorentz Documentary Fund supports feature length documentary films that reflect the spirit and nature of Pare Lorentz's work, exhibiting objective research, artful storytelling, strong visual style, high production values, artistic writing, and outstanding music composition, as well as skillful direction, camerawork and editing.

 The Pare Lorentz Documentary Fund provides production and post production grants to be used in the creation of original, independent documentary films that illuminate issues in the United States.
 Each year the fund will focus on select issue areas that were hallmarks of Pare Lorentz's films.
-In 2018 our focus is land or water.
+In 2019 our focus is economic inequality.
 Grants average between $15,000 - $25,000.
 A program of the International Documentary Association, the Pare Lorentz Documentary Fund is made possible by The New York Community Trust.

 For further insight into the Pare Lorentz application, read "What is The Pare Lorentz Doc Fund?" by Dana Merwin, IDA Program Officer.

 About The New York Community Trust

 Through the generosity of New Yorkers past and present, The New York Community Trust makes grants for a range of charitable activity important to the well-being and vitality of our city.
 We’ve helped make donors' charitable dreams come true since 1924.